From understanding expenses to starting a limited company, our downloadable business guides can help you.

 It might also be the case that your responsibilities have changed from what’s stated on your original contract, in which case you have an undeniable reason for renegotiating your rate.

 Do some research into what similar contractors to you are earning.
-There are loads of resources online that will help you, such as this contractor rates checker.

 If it turns out that you’re being paid less than the average, consider why this might be.
 Are there certain skills that you don’t offer, which others do?
 If so, you may want to improve your knowledge before asking for more money.
 On the other hand, if you know your skills are up to scratch, this will put you in a good position to argue your case.